open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 > **Note**
 > The `OtlpExporterOptions` class is shared by logging, metrics, and tracing.
 To
-> specify different settings for each signal use the `name` parameter on the
+> bind configuration specific to each signal use the `name` parameter on the
 > `AddOtlpExporter` extensions:
 >
 > ```csharp